Cong leader Anand Sharma slams party's tie-up with ISF in West Bengal | Politics

-He also said that the party ''cannot be selective in fighting the communalists'' and it must do so in all its manifestations, irrespective of religion and colour.

-Sharma, a former union minister and a leader of the group of 23 which had written to Congress president Sonia Gandhi demanding organisational overhaul, said the issue of a tie-up with a radical party like the ISF should have been discussed and approved by the Congress Working Committee (CWC).
+Sharma, a former union minister and a leader of the group of 23 which had written to Congress president Sonia Gandhi demanding organisational overhaul, said the issue of ''alliance'' with a radical party like the ISF should have been discussed and approved by the Congress Working Committee (CWC).

+He also sought clarification from West Bengal Congress chief Adhir Ranjan Chowdhury for attending the joint rally in Kolkata where ISF leaders were present, alleging that his presence and endorsement was ''painful and shameful''.

+However, Chowdhury said the West Bengal PCC has not taken any decision of its own.

 Leaders of the Left, Congress and the ISF addressed a joint rally at the Brigade Parade ground in Kolkata on Sunday.